Wolverine971/9takes/src/blog/enneagram/enneagram-communication-tips.md

 Type 2s are generous, caring, and nurturing.
 They have a strong desire to help others and often put the needs of others before their own.
 However, their desire to please others can sometimes lead to manipulation and codependency.

+**Expressing Appreciation to Type 2s**: Directly acknowledge Type 2s' contributions and efforts, highlighting the specific ways their actions have positively impacted others.
+Genuine appreciation and recognition of their selflessness motivates them and affirms their value.

+**Setting Boundaries with Type 2s**: Communicate boundaries clearly, emphasizing the mutual benefit and the importance of self-care.
+Assure them that setting limits does not diminish their contributions or value, and encourage them to prioritize their well-being alongside helping others.

 - Show appreciation for their help and support.
 - Give them opportunities to be of service to others.
 - Be empathetic and listen actively.